 If you’re struggling to find the right words to land you that new gig, read on for handy tips on how to write a cover letter for a new career.

-Opening paragraph – identify why you’re a good candidate
+1. Identify why you’re a suitable candidate

 Your opening paragraph can be simple and straightforward, and doesn’t need to differ too much from a standard cover letter.

 Use your opening paragraph to indicate the role you’re applying for, and where you saw the vacancy listed.

 If it was a personal contact who referred the opening to you, mentioning them by name helps personalise the letter and shows you already have industry contacts.